DeathCamel58/denon-reverse-engineering/Writerside/topics/Brands.md

 # Brands

-Although this repository focuses on the Denon Devices, some other inMusic brand device software is similar enough that many parts of this repository apply to those too.
+Although this repository focuses on the Denon devices, some other inMusic brand device software is similar enough that many parts of this repository apply to those too.

 Pages about other brands: